medleyjs/medley/docs/BodyParser.md

 # Body Parser

-Medley comes with a body parser for the `application/json` Content-Type.
-To parse different content types, `app.addBodyParser()` can be used to add more body parsers.
-The parsed request body is added to the [Medley `request`](Request.md) object as `request.body`.
+Medley comes with only a body parser for the `application/json` Content-Type out of the box.
+To parse other content types, `app.addBodyParser()` can be used to add more body parsers.
+When a body is parsed, it is added to the Medley [`req`](Request.md) object as `req.body`.

-As with the other APIs, `addBodyParser` is encapsulated in the scope in which it is declared.
+Similar to hooks, body parsers are encapsulated within the scope in which they are declared.
 This means that if a parser is declared in the root scope, it will be available everywhere, whereas if it is declared inside a sub-app, it will be available only in that scope and its children.

 If needed, the default JSON parser can be overridden by adding a parser with the Content-Type `'application/json'`.

 ## `app.addBodyParser()`